-TemBERTure Classifier (TemBERTureCLS) predicts protein thermostability class (thermophilic >60°C vs non-thermophilic) from primary sequence using a protBERT-BFD backbone with Pfeiffer adapter fine-tuning.
-The service accepts FASTA input, tokenizes at the amino acid level, truncates to 512 residues, and returns class labels with probabilities; optional per-residue attention scores support interpretation.
-Trained on the curated TemBERTureDB, it achieves ~0.89 accuracy, F1 0.90, MCC 0.78.
-GPU-accelerated, batch inference enables triage for enzyme engineering, library pruning, and metagenome annotation.
+TemBERTure Classifier (TemBERTureCLS) predicts protein thermostability class (thermophilic >60°C vs non-thermophilic) from primary amino acid sequence using a protBERT-BFD backbone with Pfeiffer adapter fine-tuning.
+The API supports GPU-accelerated batch inference on up to 8 sequences of length ≤512 residues, returning a thermophilicity score in [0,1] and a discrete class label.
+Trained on the curated TemBERTureDB, the model reports ~0.89 accuracy, F1 0.90, MCC 0.78, enabling triage for enzyme engineering, library pruning, and metagenome annotation.

 Predict